Skip to main content

 • “Whilst the mechanics aren't staggeringly original, there's a nice balance in how much you're prepared to spend for the bigger skills, and each fight can reward you with bonuses depending on how you fought, which can encourage certain tactical choices you'd otherwise dismiss.”

-• “Gameplay: the game is nothing but a slog through a bunch of dungeons, with nothing to keep it interesting.”
+• “Gameplay: the game is nothing but a slog through a bunch of dungeons, nothing to keep it interesting.”

 • “You'll probably quickly tire of the endless grinding and generic gameplay.”